hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Add metadata to a server in your compute account.
-You can specify the erver name or ID.
+You can specify the server name or ID.
 Optionally, you can an availability zone.
 The metadata should be a comma separated list of name value pairs.

 ###Examples
 Add the specified metadata to the server (if the metadata exists, it is updated):